“People who love to eat are always the best people.” –Julia Child

 One pound lean ground beef; browned until no longer pink and drained

 Any Shredded Cheese you wish.
-We used a sharp white cheddar.
+We used sharp white cheddar.
 TIP: grate your own cheese.
 Pre-grated cheese has an ingredient called cellulose–or WOOD PULP–to prevent clumping.
 EWWW!
 Having a sensitive tummy, I choose to skip that unwanted ingredient and grate all of my own cheese.
-(No judgement here if you don’t have time to grate your own.)
+(No judgment here if you don’t have time to grate your own.)

 Toppings of any kind: onions, black beans, green onions (scallions), jalapenos, sour cream, avocado, salsa, etc…

 I haven’t purchased the store packets of taco seasonings for years.
 To take control of the salt and nix all the preservatives, making my own feels like a tiny bit more of the healthy way to go for tacos, nachos, or anything else I’d like to give a spicy kick to.
 It only takes a little time and when I make a batch, I double or triple the measurements below and store it in an airtight container so I have some ready to go for next time.